waggle-sensor/waggle/testing/odroid/QA_testing_instructions.md

 ## Instructions

 1. Insert stress-test SD-card into unpowered ODROID.
 2. The XU4 boot switch must have SD-card selected.
 If the swicth has been replaced by three wires, short the uSD and center wire to make sure the SD-card will be booted.
-(Keep the wires shorted the whole time, in case of a reboot)
+(Keep the wires shorted the whole time, in case of a reboot.
+A breadboard is helpful for this.)
 3. Plug power connector into ODROID.
 4. After 4-5 minutes connect the label printer using the USB connector:
   - Success: Label printer prints barcode label (without "ERROR")